 |

-Where this feels most alive for me is while experiencing live music, and while riding my bike.
+Where this feels most alive for me is while experiencing live music, and while

 At a slower pace, wrapped in sound- my senses wake up.
 I feel more connected.
+There is a quiet recognition - and an openness - to love.

 When we can witness love like this - even in small moments - weβre given an invitation.